» Birthday Bundle - Over $400 worth of Envato files for just $20

 How to Implement a jQuery AJAX Login Form into a Modal Box

 Do you need to integrate an AJAX Login Form into a Modal Box?
-This tutorial will show you how you can do that using the powerful library JQuery.
-The modal box that I’ve chosen is a JQuery Plugin written by Eric Martin.
+This tutorial will show you how you can do that using the powerful library jQuery.
+The modal box that I’ve chosen is a jQuery Plugin written by Eric Martin.

 Modal Login Boxes